-(1) All equity awards to our NEOs in 2020 were in the form of PSUs.
-All such PSUs were awarded under the 2017 Schlumberger Omnibus Stock Incentive Plan.

-(2) These columns show the possible payouts for each NEO for fiscal year 2020 based on performance goals set for the year.
+- (1) All equity awards to our NEOs in 2020 were in the form of PSUs.
+All such PSUs were awarded under the 2017 Schlumberger Omnibus Stock Incentive Plan. - (2) These columns show the possible payouts for each NEO for fiscal year 2020 based on performance goals set for the year.
 Possible payouts are performance-driven.
 Threshold, target and maximum potential payouts are based on the annual cash incentive range established for each NEO, which is expressed as a percentage of base salary for the year.
 For those NEOs who received base salary increases or annual cash incentive range increases, or both, during the year, potential payouts are determined by pro-rating the potential payout based upon the number of months a cash incentive range or base salary rate was in effect.
-Actual cash incentive Plan Compensation" column of the Summary Compensation Table.
-For information regarding the annual cash incentive paid to our NEOs with respect to 2020 performance, see "Compensation Discussion and Analysis-Elements of Total Direct Compensation; 2020 Decisions- Annual Cash Incentive Awards" beginning on page 34.

-(3) Relates to PSUs.
+Actual cash incentive amounts earned for 2020 are reflected in the "Non-Equity Incentive Plan Compensation" column of the Summary Compensation Table.
+For information regarding the annual cash incentive paid to our NEOs with respect to 2020 performance, see "Compensation Discussion and Analysis-Elements of Total Direct Compensation; 2020 Decisions-Annual Cash Incentive Awards" beginning on page 34. - (3) Relates to PSUs.
 See "Compensation Discussion and Analysis-Elements of Total Direct Compensation; 2020 Decisions-Long-Term Equity Incentive Awards" beginning on page 39 for a detailed description of our PSUs, including the criteria to be applied in determining vesting of PSUs.
 See also "-Potential Payments Upon Termination or Change in Control for Fiscal Year 2020-Termination of Employment-PSUs" and "-Potential Payments Upon Termination or Change in Control for Fiscal Year 2020-Change in Control," beginning on page 63.
 We valued the PSUs by multiplying the number of PSUs at target by \$32.90, the applicable grant date fair value for the PSUs.
 "Target" represents the number of PSUs awarded under each grant, and "Maximum" reflects the highest possible payout (250% of the grant).
 The award agreements under which the PSUs were issued provide that no PSUs will vest unless a specified threshold level of performance is achieved.
 Vested PSUs are paid in shares of our common stock.
-The payout, if any, with respect to PSUs will occur at the end of all applicable performance periods, including the TSR performance period (January 2020 through December 2022 for all PSUs), and is calculated in the manner described in the sections of the CD&A entitled "Long Term Equity Incentive Awards-LTI Grants to Our NEOs in 2020-2020 FCF Conversion PSUs: Performance Measures and Goals," beginning on page 41.
-PSUs do not accrue or pay dividends or dividend equivalents prior to vesting.

-(4) Reflects the grant date fair value of PSUs at target.
+The payout, if any, with respect to PSUs will occur at the end of all applicable performance periods, including the TSR performance period (January 2020 through December 2022 for all PSUs), and is calculated in the manner described in the sections of the CD&A entitled "Long Term Equity Incentive Awards-LTI Grants to Our NEOs in 2020-2020 ROCE PSUs: Performance Measures and Goals" and "Long Term Equity Incentive Awards-LTI Grants to Our NEOs in 2020-2020 FCF Conversion PSUs: Performance Measures and Goals," beginning on page 41.
+PSUs do not accrue or pay dividends or dividend equivalents prior to vesting. - (4) Reflects the grant date fair value of PSUs at target.